Adoption Myth Buster

 To talk to us further about whether you are eligible to adopt please contact us or telephone PACT’s Enquiry Officers on phone 0300 456 4800.
 Lines are open 10am-3pm Monday to Friday.
-You can also email firstname.lastname@example.org.
-Download a guide to adoption.
+You can also email firstname.lastname@example.org or d ownload our Adoption Guide.

 There are babies available for adoption and we are particularly looking for people to adopt with our Foster for Adoption scheme.
 This is where the adoption plan is not yet finalised in court.
 Please see our dedicated page on this.
 PACT specialises in finding families for older children, sibling groups, and children with additional needs.

 No, but to adopt a child in the UK you do need to have official permission for indefinite leave to remain in UK or Dual Citizenship.

 No. It does not matter whether you are single, married or in a partnership.
 However we do ask that couples have been living together for at least two years.
 The assessment process will also explore as far as possible that your relationship is stable as having children will be a major adjustment.